 It is the most important tip of this blog.
 You should practice hard on how to plant seeds in your answers that can lead the interview in your path rather than the interviewers’ set of questions.

-You can do this by putting some lines just before the end which raises curiosity.
+You can do this by adding a few lines just before the end to raise curiosity.
 The interviewer will impulsively ask the question based on that curious point.

-Now you are ready with your answers which you should deliver with a smile yet hiding your excitement.
-Earnestly answering may lead to suspicions of memorization.
+Now you are ready with your answers, which you should deliver with a smile, yet hiding your excitement.
+Earnestly answering may lead to suspicions of memorisation.
 So, try to deliver more organically.

-If you succeed, you will hijack the interview without the interviewer knowing about it.
-But, not dominating the conversation is critical.
-Do it a subtle manner.
+If you succeed, you will hijack the interview without the interviewer noticing.
+But not dominating the conversation is critical.
+Do it in a subtle manner.

 Always plant a catch phrase in your answers that will lead to your anticipated question.